 The trail head may have been a little tricky to find, but after a few metres in the forest I realized that luckily the trail looked well marked and shouldn’t be too hard to follow.
 Fresh snow seemed to cover the trail in places, but it was still fairly visible.

-I knew the snowshoe trail led to a few lookout points, so I wasn’t surprised that it took a bit of elevation at first, but nothing too challenging.
+I knew the snowshoe trail led to a few lookout points, so I wasn’t surprised that it gained a bit of elevation at first, but nothing too challenging.
 The trail followed rocky cliffs in a few places, in which it was possible to see small caves (perhaps that’s why the mountain I was heading towards is called “Montagne de la Grotte”).

 The trail took me near the Petit Lac à la Truite (which I could see between the trees) and then continued to progress through the pretty mixed forest.
 The fresh snow on the tall fir trees made the landscape along the trail look like it was out of a fairy tale.